Curuvar-Ltd/zig_pigpiod/README.md

 If you with to use this code in your own project, the license allows you to reformat it and you may do so with my blessing.
-I have no desire to force my style on you; however, if you wish to contribute to this project, please respect the style that I have chosen:
+I have no desire to force my style on you.
+However, if you wish to contribute to this project, please respect the style that I have chosen:

 - Allman style braces.